Phone

 What We Do

-The Norcross Wildlife Foundation, Inc., is a 501(c)3 private-operating foundation, created in 1964 by Arthur D. Norcross with the express mission of protecting wildlife at the “Tupper Hill” Sanctuary he created in Wales, Massachusetts, and to support wildlife conservation efforts and education in general.
+The Norcross Wildlife Foundation, Inc., is a private operating foundation created in 1964 by Arthur D. Norcross with the express mission of protecting wildlife through the conservation and care of natural land, to support wildlife conservation in general, and to provide environmental education.

-Our work is funded through an endowment created by Arthur D. Norcross, which is overseen by the Foundation’s Board of Directors.
-We have a staff of 8 full-time employees, along with seasonal employees and interns.
+Our work is funded through an endowment created by Arthur Norcross, and his sister June Norcross Webster, which is overseen by the Foundation’s volunteer Board of Directors.
+Norcross has a staff of 10, along with seasonal employees and interns.
+Our total annual operating expenses in 2024 were $1,919,310.

 We are not a wildlife rescue or rehabilitation facility.